-The cache program feature enhances the program performance by using the cache buffer of 2,160-byte.
+The cache program feature enhances the program performance by using the cache buffer of 2,176-byte (for 1Gb/2Gb) and 4,352-byte (for 4Gb).
 The serial data can be input to the cache buffer while the previous data stored in the buffer are programming into the memory cell.
 Cache Program command sequence is almost the same as page program command sequence.
 Only the Program Confirm command (10h) is replaced by cache Program command (15h).